laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/03-Narrowing/narrowing.md

 So, in TypeScript Narrowing variable type is very-very important for our project safety.

 This is just a basic example or we can say the foundation about why _narrowing_ is important.
 Lets learn a bit more about that.

+**This TypeScript code looks like JavaScript.
+The idea is that TypeScript's type system aims to make it as easy to write typical JavaScript code without bending over backwards to get type safety.**